quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 4 years ago

 These people are horrible, I have moved from being under them April 1st, 2019 due to the owner of the home putting the home up for sale.
 I gave my 30 day notice and they still charged me for May rent, saying as long as I held the key they can charge rent.
 However, the 30 day notice given to them was from April 5th to May 5th and the key to the property was turned in May 2nd(before the 30 day notice was up).Now, I receive a letter saying I have a balance for May rent and if not paid they are reporting the balance to the credit bureau even though I was gone since April 1st, 2019.
 They claim I never gave a 30 day notice even though I did and thank goodness I was smart enough to record when I went to drop it off and when turning the key in at a reasonable amount of time.
-Now, I’m at a stage if they don’t fix it then I’m taking it to the next level.
+Now, I'm at a stage if they don't fix it then I'm taking it to the next level.
 STAY AWAY!!!

 Like2